ttinoco/GRIDOPT/README.md

 GRIDOPT is a Python package that provides methods for solving power grid optimization problems.
 Currently, it has the following tools:

-* DC, NR and augmented Lagrangian-based power flow solvers.
+* power flow solvers.
-* DC optimal power flow solver.
+* optimal power flow solver.
+* two-stage DC stochastic optimal power solvers.

 ## License ##